xiaoniaoyouhuajiang/sidebundle/README.md

 Grab the prebuilt musl-linked binary from GitHub Releases (e.g. `sidebundle-x86_64-musl` or `sidebundle-aarch64-musl`).
 It runs on any modern Linux without extra dependencies.

+Note: Releases also ship `sidebundle-*-musl-embedded-bwrap`, which embeds a static `bwrap`.
+This lets you use `--run-mode bwrap` on hosts without installing bubblewrap (user namespaces are still required).
+See `docs/bwrap_en.md`.

 ### Scenario A: Ship a Python script to machines without Python
 Assume your script has a proper shebang (e.g. `#!/usr/bin/env python3`):